svthalia/bootstrap-vm/README.md

 For reference, we are using this configuration:

 - Ubuntu 18.04 with KVM virtualization
-- A guest, virtualivo, which would be running on a bridge (hardcoded for now)
+- A guest, virtualivo, which would be running on a bridge, but this is configurable
 - Other guests which are NATed by libvirt
 - All guests are running Ubuntu
 - We manage configuration with ansible